Working paper · exploratory v1

 Affective Predictive Graph Theory

-Rafi Seddiqi · Independent theoretical manuscript · 2026
+Rafi Seddiqi · Exploratory theoretical manuscript · 2026

 Abstract

-Predictive processing has become the dominant computational framework for understanding the mind, yet three central features of ordinary mental life remain underspecified: the typed affective structure of the relations the brain predicts over, the role of moment-to-moment bodily state in shaping which predictions become consequential, and the mechanism by which metacognitive awareness alters affective dynamics rather than merely reporting on them.
-We introduce affective predictive graph theory (APGT), a formal dynamical model in which mental states emerge from sigmoidal recurrence over a directed weighted graph whose edges encode affective-predictive expectations, whose effective coupling is parametrically modulated by latent physiology, and which closes a feedback loop with a partial self-observation operator.
-We prove four results — existence/uniqueness of a low-threat fixed point under contraction; a saddle-node bifurcation as physiological stress crosses a critical value; spectral contraction of the effective coupling matrix by meta-awareness; and identifiability of parameters from a single sufficiently rich trajectory — and confirm each in computational experiments on a canonical six-node graph and an ensemble of 120-node small-world graphs (n = 60 seeds).
-Meta-awareness reduces late-window threat activation by 0.081 (95% CI [0.027, 0.144], Wilcoxon p < 10⁻¹⁰) and restores recovery from an acute threat pulse in 100% of seeds (versus 0% without awareness within the same window).
-The results provide a unified, falsifiable, and computationally tractable account of cognitive–affective dynamics that bridges predictive processing, allostasis, and contemplative neuroscience.
+This working paper treats affective regulation as a modeling problem, not as a settled claim about consciousness.
+Predictive processing gives a useful computational vocabulary for perception and action, but it often leaves three practical questions underspecified: how affective expectations propagate, how bodily state changes the impact of those expectations, and how attention to one’s own state can alter subsequent dynamics.
+Affective predictive graph theory (APGT) is proposed as a formal toy model for those questions.
+It represents cognitive-affective state as recurrence over a directed weighted graph, modulates effective coupling by latent physiology, and includes a partial self-observation operator for meta-awareness.
+The manuscript proves four model-level results — existence/uniqueness of a low-threat fixed point under contraction; a saddle-node bifurcation as physiological stress crosses a critical value; spectral contraction of the effective coupling matrix by meta-awareness; and identifiability of parameters from a sufficiently rich trajectory — and checks them in simulations on a canonical six-node graph and an ensemble of 120-node small-world graphs (n = 60 seeds).
+In those simulations, meta-awareness reduces late-window threat activation by 0.081 (95% CI [0.027, 0.144], Wilcoxon p < 10⁻¹⁰) and restores recovery from an acute threat pulse in 100% of seeds versus 0% without awareness within the same window.
+The result is best read as a falsifiable scaffold for future empirical work linking physiology, attention, and affect, rather than as evidence that the model captures the full structure of mental life.

 Contributions